Get Mortgage Assistance in Colorado: How to Qualify and Apply Today

 Colorado Mortgage Assistance Programs

-With Colorado receiving $175 million from the American Rescue Plan Act for mortgage assistance, over 500 households have been aided to avoid foreclosure.
+Colorado has allocated $175 million from the American Rescue Plan Act for this aid.
+Over 500 households have used the program to prevent foreclosure.

 Understanding Eligibility Criteria